tracybannon/AI4SWE/README.md

 # AI4SWE
-Systematic Literature Review for the ArchAITecture Research Program
+This repository houses exploration appications related to the AI4SWE and ArchAITecture Research.